 That is, there is a significant difference between “your hair looks nice when you leave it all natural like that” and “your legs look amazing in that skirt.”
 Neither of them are probably smart statements to make at work, but one is a bit more sensualized than the other.

 Keep in mind, though, that excessive compliments can also be considered a form of harassment, especially if they are unwanted.

 These messages don’t always have to be electronic either.
 Written notes can be equally as offensive (and often are more so given their personalized nature).
 It’s one thing to send a quick text, it is another to find the materials for a note and then write it.

 This is a type of behavior that should never take place in a professional work environment (or anywhere, for that matter).

 The difficulty here, however, is touching that qualifies as sexual harassment is less than sexual assault but worse than something innocent.
 To complicate matters further, this behavior is often disguised as innocent or accidental.

 You can read more here about the difference between the two behaviors.

 Rubbing, patting, and intentionally pressing your body against someone else are all forms of sexual harassment that should not be tolerated under any circumstance.

-If you’ve experienced any of the above, you might have a case on your hands.
-But, first, there’s one more factor to consider.
+If you have experienced any of the above, you might have a case on your hands.
+But, first, there is one more factor to consider.